FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ## Deleting a user

-Finally, let's see how to delete a user from the FusionAuth application.
+Finally, let's see how to delete a user from the FusionAuth server.
 To do this, we'll use the `deleteUser` method and provide the ID of the user as its parameter.
-You might do this if a user cancels their todo app membership.
+You might do this if a user cancels their Todo app membership.

 Remember that this method *permanently* deletes all the user information from your application.
 So, use it cautiously.